madjava/my-ckad-journey/kubectl-commands.md

   Quickly create a deployment called `mydeploy` with a pod running the `nginx` image and 3 replicas.
 You may need to update the manifest file further or this could suffice depending on the task at hand.

 - `k get deploy <deployment-name> -o yaml`<br>
  Gets the deployment details in yaml format.
-You can redirect to a file if need be if you want to edit the deployment.
+You can redirect to a file if need be if you want to edit the deployment. **Note** Getting K8s object details is now really verbose due to additions of a `managedFields` property, output would not be as neat as you may see in some tutorials.

 - `k edit deploy/<deployment-name>`<br>
  Quick way to edit an existing deployment straight from the terminal.
-Once you save and exit Vim (or Nano) K8s would apply your changes.
+Once you save and exit the editor in the terminal K8s would apply your changes.

 - `k describe deploy <deployment-name> | grep -i containers -A2`<br>
 A quick way to list out a deployments containers.
 The `-i` flag for the `grep` command is for case insensitivity and `-A2` says give me just two lines, which should include the container, it's name and it's image.